yul154/Jnova/Java8/Questions.md

 * Streams don’t change the original data structure, they only provide the result as per the pipelined methods.

 ## Terminal operations and Intermediate operations
-* Intermeidate operations such as filter, map, srot  return a stream so we can chain multiple
+* Intermeidate operations such as filter, map, sort  return a stream so we can chain multiple
 * orde matters, filter first, and then sort or map
 * Terminal operations such as forEach,Collection,reduce are either void o return non-stream result
 *  because intermediate operations are not evaluated unless terminal operation is invoked.

 # what is Method References
 * Method references are a special type of lambda expressions.